 Data protection impact assessments must be performed by the data protection officer.
 They will be engaged in systematic monitoring or processing of sensitive personal data.

 - Safeguard Customer Data Security rights

 - Restriction on commercial data use

 - Higher Compliance bar and more constrained business practices

 - Increased focus on data governance will accelerate digital transformation

-- Data has to be identifiable, auditable and accessible on request.
-The way an organization collects, stores and process personal information has to be modified if necessary in accordance with the new data privacy rights.
+- Data has to be identifiable, auditable, and accessible on request.
+The way an organization collects, stores and processes personal information has to be modified if necessary in accordance with the new data privacy rights.

 - Unstructured data will pose a great challenge because it is difficult to obtain full information from the data.